July Gardening Tips and To-Dos for the Pacific Northwest

 If you haven’t already, now’s the time to support those tall summer bloomers like dahlias, sweet peas, and snapdragons.

-Nothing’s worse than coming out after a heavy rain to find your gorgeous flowers flopped over.
-A simple stake or support can make all the difference in keeping them standing tall.
+Nothing’s worse than coming out after a heavy rain to find your flowers flopped over.
+A simple stake or support keeps them standing tall through surprise wind gusts and heavy rain.

-After your bearded irises finish their beautiful spring show, July is the perfect time to divide any crowded clumps.
-These beauties bloom best on newer growth, so dividing helps keep them flowering year after year.
+After your bearded irises finish their spring show, July is the perfect time to divide any crowded clumps.
+They bloom best on newer growth, so dividing keeps them flowering year after year.

 Here’s how I handle mine:

-• Once the flower stalks are spent, I cut them back and stop watering once the foliage begins to brown.
+• Once the flower stalks are spent, I cut them back and stop watering when the foliage begins to brown.

 • When the leaves have fully withered, I gently pull up the rhizomes.